hazelcast/hazelcast-jet-reference-manual/docs/900_Sources_And_Sinks/100_Out_Of_The_Box_Sources_And_Sinks/400_File_Streamer.md

-A source that generates a stream of lines of text coming from files in the watched directory matching the supplied pattern (but not its subdirectories).
-You can pass `*` as the pattern to read all files in the directory.
+File Streamer is a source that generates a stream of lines of text coming from files in the watched directory matching the supplied pattern (but not its subdirectories).
+You can pass `*` as the pattern to read all the files in the directory.
 It will pick up both newly created files and content appended to pre-existing files.
 It expects the file contents not to change once appended.
-There is no indication which file a particular line comes from.
+There is no indication of
+which file a particular line comes from.

 The processor will scan pre-existing files for file sizes on